 An Inflamed Epididymis

 The epididymis is a coiled tube at the back of the testicle that stores and carries semen.
 It can end up inflamed when infected from STIs, urinary tract infections, or prostate infections, among other sources of bacterial contamination.
-Men with epididymitis experience symptoms such as swelling, redness, and heat around the scrotum, painful urination combined the urgent need to pee, discharge from the penis, blood in semen, and general testicular tenderness that comes on more gradually than torsion.
+Men with epididymitis experience symptoms such as swelling, redness, and heat around the scrotum, painful urination combined with the urgent need to pee, discharge from the penis, blood in semen, and general testicular tenderness that comes on more gradually than torsion.

 “If there is persistent testicular pain or swelling associated with urinary burning or discharge men should be evaluated for infectious etiology,” Diorio recommends.
 Epididymitis is usually treatable with antibiotics, but if left unattended men can develop pus-filled abscesses in the scrotum that need to be drained.
 The infection can spread to the testicle as well, a condition known as epididymo-orchitis.
 In severe cases, the epididymis may have to be removed altogether, leading to male infertility.